 On This Page

-The purpose of the UTS Privacy Statement is to let visitors to the UTSWeb know what information is collected about them when they visit, how the information is used, and whether or not it is disclosed.
+The purpose of this privacy notice is to let visitors to the UTS Web know what information is collected about them when they visit UTS webpages, how the information is used and whether or not it is disclosed.
+This does not cover non-UTS webpages.

-When you visit the UTSWeb, UTS makes a record of your visit and logs the following information for statistical purposes:
+When you visit the UTS Web, a record is generated about your visit which will be used for statistical purposes.
+Information collected includes:

 - your server address